-- 1. School must have written permission from the parent/guardian for medication to be administered in school.
-If the medication is non-prescriptive e.g. Calpol, a simple written note with the name of the medicine, dose and time to be administered is sufficient.
-For prescription medication, forms are available from the office for the parent/guardian to sign. - 2.
-The teacher must record the times and dosage given each day in all instances.
+School Must have written permission from the parent/guardian for medication to be administered in school.
+If the medication is nonprescriptive e.g. Calpol, a simple written note with the name of the medicine, dose and time to be administered is sufficient.
+For prescription medication, forms are available from the office for the parent/guardian to sign.

+- 2. The teacher must record the times and dosage given each day in all instances.
 A separate form for this is available from the office.
 Dosage and times must match the instructions on the label.
-When the medication is required daily for a sustained period instructions from parents on the Health Care Plan will suffice. - 3.
-School Calpol and Neurofen are stored separately from children's medicines. - 4.
+When the medication is required daily for a sustained period, instructions from parents on the Health Care Plan will suffice. - 3.
+School Calpol and Nurofen are stored separately from children's medicines.
+Parents are called before administering the medicine to see what time they last had it at home.
+Parents will also be informed in writing if Calpol/Nurofen are administered. - 4.
 Non-prescription drugs must be stored separately from prescription drugs. - 5.
 The signed piece of paper for prescription drugs remains in Mrs Wilson's office.
 When the parent collects the medication, they are required to sign that the medication has been administered for that day.